GSA/cto-website/_guides/_TEMPLATE.md

 ---
 title:
-category: Agile, Team, Design, Development
+category: Agile, Team, Design, Development, DevOps
 ---

 This is a template for writing a Guide.
 To get started: